astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 total (integrated) deflection works out to be twice as big, but the GR deflection is bigger than twice as the photon falls into and climbs out of the gravity of the Sun, while being the same at the point of closest approach.
-The total average deflection is twice.
+The total deflection is twice.
 ```